-An Historic District and Landmark Overlay Zone (HDLO) is hereby established for the purposes of encouraging the protection, enhancement, perpetuation and use of buildings and structures and appurtenant vistas having special historical or aesthetic value which represent or reflect elements of the City's cultural, social, economic, political and architectural history.
+An Historic District and Landmark Overlay Zone (HDLO) is hereby established for the purpose of encouraging the preservation of properties of special historical or architectural significance.

 - CERTIFICATE OF APPROPRIATENESS

-- A certificate issued by the Planning Board indicating its approval of plans for alteration, construction, removal or demolition of a landmark or of a structure within an historic district.
+- A certificate issued by the Planning Board authorizing the alteration, construction or demolition of an identified historical feature of a designated historic property or structure located wholly or partially within a designated historic district.

 - CERTIFICATE OF ECONOMIC HARDSHIP

-- A certificate issued by the Zoning Board of Appeals authorizing an alteration, construction, removal or demolition even though a certificate of appropriateness has previously been denied.
+- A certificate issued by the Zoning Board of Appeals authorizing the alteration, construction or demolition where a certificate of appropriateness has previously been denied by the Planning Board.